fireundubh/playwithfire/newworld/hwm.md

 HWM, formally called Rank, defines a range of Gear Scores below and above the HWM/Rank value.

-Currently, the only items that can reach 600 GS are:
+As of 1.0.3, the only items that can reach 600 GS are:

 - crafted items;
 - gathering sets; and